laibaali500/breakout-game/README.md

 ---

-## How to get started
+## Using the application
-1. Check if you have all of the system requirements.
+1. Open 'settings.py' and adjust constants if necessary.
-2. Open 'settings.py' and adjust if necessary.
+2. Download PyGame: `$ pip install pygame`
-3. Open 'main.py' and run the code.
+3. `$ python main.py`

 ---